Chainsaw Vs Ax: Which Is Best And When Should You Use Them?

 Throwing axes is a popular and ever-growing sport, while chainsaw juggling could also be considered a type of throwing… right?

-Chainsaw Ax
+Chainsaw Axe

 To sum up, don’t think of chainsaws and axes as two different competing tools – think of them as conjoined tools.
-Instead of ‘chainsaw vs ax,’ think ‘chainsaw ax.’

 You really need them both!

-Let us know if you have any more questions about using chainsaws over axes, or vice versa, in the comments down below.
+Let us know if you have any more questions about using chainsaws over axes, or vice versa, in the comments below.
 We’d love to add some more to our FAQs to help everyone out.

 Once you’ve taken down and tree, here’s how to get grass growing after stump removal.